centrifuge/documentation/docs/use/invest/index.md

 ### Technical requirements

 - A web browser with a web3 wallet.
 Tinlake supports Ledger, [Metamask](https://metamask.io) and [Portis](https://www.portis.io/) at the moment.
 If you have not installed a web3 wallet yet, we recommend that you use Metamask.
 This guide will also focus on using Tinlake with Metamask as a [Browser plugin](https://metamask.io/download.html).
 Please apply approporiate security measures when setting up your web3 wallet (see also below).
-- _**If you use a Ledger, please make sure to enable "Blind Signing" in the settings of the Ethereum app and to update to the latest firmware.**_
+- _**If you use a Ledger, please make sure to enable "Blind Signing" in the settings of the Ethereum app and to update to the latest firmware.**_ (It's recommended to disable blind signing after use.)
-- You need use the Ethereum address you have specified in the Subscription Agreement through your web3 wallet
+- You need to use the Ethereum address you have specified in the Subscription Agreement through your web3 wallet
 - The "Ethereum Address of the Subscriber" needs to hold the DAI you want to invest

 ### Display DAI and TIN/DROP in Metamsk